-Schools should note in particular Status Red weather warnings where strong winds or storm conditions are forecasted.
-Due to the high degree of unpredictability as to the impact of the weather associated with such a Status Red warning on local conditions, schools should use the following guidance to assist them in making their assessment.
+Schools and ELCs should note in particular Status Red weather warnings where strong winds or storm conditions are forecasted.
+Due to the high degree of unpredictability as to the impact of the weather associated with such a Status Red warning on local conditions, settings should use the following guidance to assist them in making their assessment.

-Status Red weather warning for wind related conditions may be given in advance of a school opening or it may arise during the day while a school is underway.
+Status Red weather warning for wind related conditions may be given in advance of a setting opening or it may arise during the day while a school or ELC is underway.